The gathering place.

-The gathering place.
-A welcome introduction to the Turnblad Mansion.
+The Nelson Cultural Center is a welcome introduction to the historic Turnblad Mansion.
 Named after benefactors Carl and Leslie Nelson, the American Swedish Institute's 34,000-square-foot addition opened in June 2012.
 The building is LEED Gold certified - making the American Swedish Institute the first museum in Minnesota to earn this distinction.
 The Nelson Cultural Center also houses Twin Cities outreach for St. Peter, Minn.-based Gustavus Adolphus College, which uses the space for admission, alumni relations and educational programming.

 The Nelson Cultural Center has an open, welcoming layout; handcrafted, Swedish-inspired detailing; and environmentally sustainable solutions.
-Primary features include a(n):
+Primary features include:

 - Glass-enclosed reception lobby